Priyanka010/Palindrome-and-Anagram/README.md

 # Palindrome-and-Anagram
-Searching a file for palindromes and anagrams.
+Searching a file for palindromes and anagrams in Python.

 Palindromes – words that read the same either way e.g. radar, civic, level, anna